JohnCosta27/WellbeingApp/README.md

 ## TODO

 - [ ] Finish MyProgress page (Involves phone screen compatibility)
-  - [ ] Refactoring into smaller components (Currently its in one big one)
+  - [x] Refactoring into smaller components (Currently its in one big one)
   - [ ] Make it look nice, design wise (This will involve designing actual UI components).
+    - [ ] cards with stats for each module
+    - [ ] Overall stats card
-  - [ ] Make the module selector work! search/dropdown thing?
+  - [x] Make the module selector work! search/dropdown thing?
+  - [x] Make the assignments work
-  - [ ] Make the assignments work
+  - [ ] make the assignments editable
 - [ ] Who Page
   - [ ] Make the past brands a bit nicer to look at.
     - [ ] Have some brands bigger than others!